maricotagc/Java/README.md

 ## Access Modifiers
 1. Default: accessible by classes in the same package.
 If none access level is specified, it will be the default.
 2. Public: accessible by any other class in any package.
+Inherited by subClasses and behaves as public in SubClasses.
-3. Protected: accessible in the same package and subclasses.
+3. Protected: accessible in the same package.
+Inherited by subclasses and behave as private in subclasses.
 4. Private: accessible within the declared class.
+Never inherited by subClasses.

 ## Non-access Modifiers
 1. final (class): prevents the class from being subclassed.